-Democrats broke the historic trend of midterm elections going against parties in power by retaining its slim majority in the Senate.
-Both Arizona and Nevada have been called in their favor, giving them 50 seats in the Senate and the Republicans 49.
-The final outstanding Senate race for Georgia will be decided in a runoff election on December 6.
-But even if Republicans win, Vice President Kamala Harris will continue to be the deciding vote in the event of a tie.
+Democrats broke the historic trend of midterm elections going against parties in power by retaining their slim majority in the Senate.
+Arizona, Nevada and Georgia were called in their favor, giving them 51 seats in the Senate and the Republicans 49.

-Republicans won the majority in the House of Representatives, but the number of seats that the party gained fell short of the dozens that the GOP, polls and markets first predicted.
-Democrats’ better-than-expected performance has reinvigorated the Biden Administration, and the outcome of the Georgia vote will determine how much leverage it will have in the upper house.
+Although Republicans won the majority in the House of Representatives, the number of seats that the party gained fell short of the dozens that the GOP, polls and markets first predicted.
+Democrats’ better-than-expected performance has reinvigorated the Biden Administration, and the outcome of the Georgia vote has further bolstered how much leverage they will have in the upper house.

 That said, neither party has a resounding mandate in Congress and gridlock will continue in Washington for the remaining two years of the Biden administration.
 Here’s what that means for markets, policy, and the economy.